-Risks to patients were assessed and generally well managed.
+Risks to patients were generally assessed and well managed.

-- There were procedures in place for monitoring and managing risks to patient and staff safety.
+There were procedures in place for monitoring and managing risks to patient and staff safety.
 There was a health and safety policy available with a poster in the reception office which identified local health and safety representatives.
-The practice had up to date fire risk assessments and carried out regular fire drills.
-Clinical equipment was checked to ensure it was working properly.
-However, checks on electrical equipment to ensure it was safe to use had been scheduled for May 2016 but had not yet been completed.
-We saw that the practice had raised this issue with the company who owned the practice building and who was responsible for arranging these tests. - The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control
+The practice had up to date fire risk assessments, however there was no log of when the last fire drill was performed.
+All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
+The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings).
+However, on the day of inspection we saw that looped blind cords or chains had not been modified or secured out of reach throughout the practice in areas that could be accessed by patients.
+We also saw that areas of the practice where building and improvement works were being carried out were openly accessible to patients, with no sign advising patients not to enter these areas.

-- and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings).
-However, we saw that looped blind cords or chains had not been modified or secured out of reach in some areas that could be accessed by patients.
-The practice was aware of this, and in contact with the company that managed the building, steps were being taken to ensure these blinds were secured or removed. - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
+Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
 There was a rota system in place for all the different staffing groups to ensure enough staff were on duty.